-The Company has fulfilled the requirements of Rule 15.09 of ACE Market Listing Requirements of Bursa Malaysia Securities Berhad ("Listing Requirements") with regard to the composition of the ARMC for FPE2020.
+The above composition of ARMC fulfilled the requirements of Rule 15.09 of ACE Market Listing Requirements of Bursa Malaysia Securities Berhad ("Listing Requirements").

 Mr. Wong Khai Meng is a member of the Malaysian Institute of Accountants ("MIA").
 As such, the composition of ARMC meets the requirements of Rule 15.09(1)(c) of the Listing Requirements, which stipulates that at least one member of the ARMC must be a member of MIA.